BioBiography and Press Photos approved for use

 Honored with a Citation from the American Academy of Arts and Letters, two McKnight Foundation Artist Fellowships (2013, 1992), a Montana Arts Council Individual Artist Fellowship (1987), and the Möller-A.G.O.
 Award in Choral Composition, Thomas has received commissions from the Minnesota Orchestra, the Saint Paul Chamber Orchestra, The Schubert Club, the American Composers Forum and the American Guild of Organists.
 He has been a resident artist at Wyoming’s Ucross and Brush Creek Arts Foundations, and at California’s Villa Montalvo.
-In 2017, Thomas was a winner of the VocalEssence Welcome Christmas Carol Contest and he received a Renée B. Fisher Composer Award.
+In 2017, Thomas was a winner of the VocalEssence Welcome Christmas Carol Contest and a recipient of a Renée B. Fisher Composer Award.

 David Evan Thomas’s varied catalogue includes music for orchestra and wind ensemble, forty chamber works, keyboard pieces large and small, and an opera.
 Vocal music is prominent, with twelve song cycles—on subjects ranging from medieval women troubadours to the comic lyrics of Wendy Cope and baseball writings of Donald Hall—and fifty choral works.
-Thomas’s music is published by Adlais, ALRY, ECS, Falls House, Fatrock Ink, Jeanné, Tritone, Yelton-Rhodes and Classical Vocal Reprints.
-His concert music for organ solo and duet is available through MorningStar, and four volumes of service music are published by Augsburg Fortress.
+Thomas’s music is published by Adlais, ALRY, ECS, Falls House, Fatrock Ink, Galaxy, Jeanné, Tritone, Yelton-Rhodes and Classical Vocal Reprints.
+His concert music for organ solo and duet is available through MorningStar, and four volumes of service music have been published by Augsburg Fortress.
 Thomas’s most recent recording, Thrum, was released by the Minneapolis Guitar Quartet on Innova in 2013.
-Other works are recorded on CRI and Ten Thousand Lakes.
+Other works are recorded on CRI, Klavier and Ten Thousand Lakes.
 Thomas is a B.M.I. affiliate.

-Thomas’s orchestral music has been performed by the Minnesota Orchestra, National Orchestral Association, Rochester Chamber Orchestra and Long Island Philharmonic, and conducted by Jorge Mester, Eiji Oue, Gian-Carlo Guerrero, David Wiley, Mallory Thompson and John P. Paynter.
-His choral works have been sung by London’s Westminster Cathedral Choir, Kantorei, the Minnesota Chorale, the National Lutheran Choir, the Rose Ensemble and VocalEssence.
-Thomas chamber works have been played by the trio of Gil Shaham, Truls Mørk and Yefim Bronfman, the Minneapolis and Rosalyra String Quartets, the Debussy Trio, the California E.A.R.
-Unit, Zeitgeist and many beloved solo performers: singers Awet Andemichael, Karen Clift, Laura Hynes, Maria Jette, Patricia Kent, Vern Sutton and Lawrence Weller; pianists Lydia Artymiw, John Churchwell, Margo Garrett, Timothy Lovelace and Shannon Wettstein; organists Philip Brunelle and James Biery and Marilyn Biery; and instrumentalists David Baldwin, Burt Hara, Erin Keefe and Jeffrey Van.
-Among recent projects: The Bridge, composed for the Greater Twin Cities Youth Symphony’s 2014 tour of Spain.
+Thomas’s orchestral music has been performed by the Minnesota Orchestra, National Orchestral Association, Rochester Chamber Orchestra and Long Island Philharmonic, conducted by Gian-Carlo Guerrero, Jorge Mester, Eiji Oue and Mark Russell Smith.
+His choral works have been sung by London’s Westminster Cathedral Choir, the Minnesota Chorale, VocalEssence, the National Lutheran Choir, Kantorei and the Rose Ensemble.
+Thomas chamber works have been played by Gil Shaham, Truls Mørk and Yefim Bronfman; the Minneapolis and Rosalyra String Quartets; the Minneapolis Guitar Quartet; the Debussy Trio, Zeitgeist and many beloved solo performers: singers Karen Clift, Maria Jette, Patricia Kent, Clara Osowski, Dennis Petersen, Vern Sutton, Lawrence Weller, Gregory Wiest and Adriana Zabala; pianists Lydia Artymiw, Mark Bilyeu, John Churchwell, Margo Garrett, Timothy Lovelace, Shannon Wettstein and Elizabeth Wolff; organists James Biery, Marilyn Biery, Dean Billmeier and Stephen Self, and instrumentalists David Baldwin, Burt Hara, Erin Keefe and Jeffrey Van.
+Among recent projects: To Joy: Citations from the OED, a song cycle for SATB soli and piano 4-hands, commissioned by the Source Song Festival, and The Bridge, commissioned by the Minnesota Commissioning Club for the Greater Twin Cities Youth Symphony’s 2014 tour of Spain.

 Born in Rochester, New York in 1958, David Evan Thomas grew up as the fourth of five children in a musical family, the son of flutist John Thomas.
-He attended Penfield High School and the Eastman “Prep” Department, graduating with Honors.
-During this time he received encouragement as a composer from David Russell Williams.
-As an undergraduate at Northwestern University, he studied trxmpet, composition and conducting and sang in the Alice Millar Chapel Choir under Grigg Fountain’s direction.
-As a master’s degree student at Eastman he was awarded the Director’s Fellowship; he then taught in the 1980s at Montana State University-Billings, playing principal trxmpet in the Billings Symphony.
-Thomas was Dominick Argento’s assistant at the University of Minnesota, where he also taught composition and orchestration, receiving the Ph.D. in 1996.
+David attended Penfield High School and the Eastman “Prep” Department, graduating with Honors in Trumpet and receiving encouragement in composition from David Russell Williams.
+As an undergraduate at Northwestern University, he studied trumpet, composition and conducting and sang in the Alice Millar Chapel Choir under Grigg Fountain’s direction.
+As a master’s degree student at Eastman he was awarded the Director’s Fellowship; he then taught at the college level through the 1980s in Billings, Montana.
+Thomas served as Dominick Argento’s assistant at the University of Minnesota, where he also taught composition and orchestration, receiving the Ph.D. in 1996.
 Thomas’s teachers have included composers Dominick Argento, Samuel Adler, Robert Morris and Alan Stout, and trumpeter Vincent Cichowicz.
-He studied further at the Aspen Festival and with David Diamond at the Atlantic Center for the Arts.
+He studied further with David Diamond at the Atlantic Center for the Arts and at the Aspen Festival.

-Medium Bio (198 words)
+Medium Bio (265 words)

-Born in Rochester, New York in 1958, David Evan Thomas received degrees from Northwestern University, Eastman and the University of Minnesota.
-His teachers have included Dominick Argento, Samuel Adler and Alan Stout, with further study at the Aspen Festival and with David Diamond at the Atlantic Center for the Arts.
+Born in Rochester, New York in 1958, David Evan Thomas received degrees from Northwestern University, Eastman School of Music and the University of Minnesota.
+His teachers included Dominick Argento, Samuel Adler and Alan Stout, with further study at the Aspen Festival and with David Diamond at the Atlantic Center for the Arts.

-Mini Bio (55 words)
+Mini Bio (79 words)